GENERISIS

 But

-Axel outshone her in epicurean disdain...
+Axel outshone all in epicurean disdain...

 "Watercress!"